FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 5.rst

 interest in the BASE.OUT format of the floodplain hydraulics for the individual grid elements.

 This output file can become large and it takes too long to write to it for models with 500,000 grid elements or more.
-Set NOPRTFP = 2 and it will not be created.
+Set NOPRTFP = 2 and it will not be created:

-    · If NOPRTFP = 0, all the BASE.OUT floodplain flow data is reported.
+    - If NOPRTFP = 0, all the BASE.OUT floodplain flow data is reported.
-    · If NOPRTFP = 1, the BASE.OUT floodplain outflow data is not reported.
+    - If NOPRTFP = 1, the BASE.OUT floodplain outflow data is not reported.
-    · If NOPRTFP = 2, the entire file is not created.
+    - If NOPRTFP = 2, the entire file is not created.
-    · If NOPRTFP = 3, only floodplain outflow data is repIf NOPRTFP = 3, only floodplain outflow data is reported to the BASE.OUT file.
+    - If NOPRTFP = 3, only floodplain outflow data is repIf NOPRTFP = 3, only floodplain outflow data is reported to the BASE.OUT file.

 **BASEFLOWFP_TIME.OUT**

 This file provides an option to report the time when the discharge exceeds the floodplain base flow has been implemented.
 The BASEFLOWFP\_ TIME.OUT file reports the following data.

-    · Grid
+    - Grid
-    · Xcoord
+    - Xcoord
-    · Ycoord
+    - Ycoord
-    · Time to above baseflow (hrs)
+    - Time to above baseflow (hrs)

 With this output file from a second simulation, the arrival time of an over- land floodwave overtaking a base flow is reported.
 A similar option was coded for channel base flow (uses a B-line with the baseflow in CHAN.